chandranshuanalyst/Car-Price-Predict/README.md

 The dependent variable is PRICE

-The data has 4345 row or entries.
+The data has 4345 row or entries in the dataset.

 What is done in the project?
 1)Identification of missing values and their treatment